 Gym shoots.
 I’d get the guys to pose for me.
 This one is pro wrestler “Dirty Money”.
 He’s super easy to shoot, because he’s another who is entirely comfortable in his own skin.
 During the shoot he was traipsing through the gym in nothing but a pair of wrestling trunks…mind you, this was Kentucky…and he didn’t give a crap if anyone stared.

-More unusual photo tidbits: In some cultures, having a photo taken is considered very bad, because they believe it steals their soul.
+More unusual photo tidbits: In some cultures, having a photo taken is considered not only impolite but very bad, because they believe it steals their soul.
 The Amish are not allowed to pose for photos, but non-posed pictures are permissible if one is polite about doing it.